jspenguin2017/uBlockProtector/notes/issue-reporter.md

      - The Author takes no responsibility for the actions of other people in the group
-   - You are responsible in ensuring information you entered into this form is not sensitive in nature and test accounts that you supply contains only test data
+   - You are responsible in ensuring information you entered into this form is not sensitive in nature and test accounts that you supplied contain only test data
      - Please refrain from submitting personally identifiable information